Sidon: Politics

 This sectarian and demographic division rose to the surface during the Lebanese Civil War, when armed clashes erupted between Sunni Muslims and Christians.
-The clashes ended with the surrender of the Christian front, and the Christians were forced to move to east Beirut.
-After the war ended in 1990, the Christians have gradually returned to their hometowns and in the year 2000 many fled to Israel.
+The clashes ended with the surrender of the Christian front, and Christians were forced to move to east Beirut.
+After the war ended in 1990, some Christians gradually returned to their hometowns but in 2000 many fled to Israel.
 The local politics of Sidon in the 20th century was mainly dominated up till the 1980s by allegiances around two main families, the El-Bizri and Saad.
 The El-Bizri politicians were known for their business connections, close ties with eminent Lebanese and Levantine leaders, and their bent on serving the Lebanese state as government ministers, officials and mayors.
 The Saad politicians tended to be populist and became engaged in violent protests in the 1940s, 1950s and then during the Lebanese civil war as Nasserites (populist followers of Nasser in Lebanon).

 The local political conflict between these two families was always resolved through amicable means and ties of kinship.
 Their hold over the political aspects of the city was similar to that of Mediterranean families in Sicily or to being also influenced by the ties of Arab families, clans, and tribes in traditionalist forms.
 The most notable figures of the El-Bizri family in the first half of the 20th century were: Ahmad El-Bizri (born 1899), Salah El-Bizri, Eizeddine El-Bizri (commonly known as Eizzo) and Anwar El-Bizri (born 1910).
 These four brothers were businessmen and politicians who dominated the political life of the city up till the late 1940s, using traditional inherited forms of governance since Ottoman times.
 With intelligence and strength they maintained their power for over 50 years.
 It is from their ranks that Maarouf Saad started his public life, and their close cousins, Nazih El-Bizri, Amin El-Bizri, and Fouad El-Bizri became the next generation of politicians and statesmen in Lebanon; holding positions as ministers and members of parliament.

 The El-Bizri and the Saad political practices were bent on social justice and on local service in public affairs.
 The El-Bizri were since the Ottoman rule bent on serving the state, and this continued with their loyalty and support to the successive governments of Lebanon since the times of independence.
 They also helped eminent politicians and statesmen from Sidonian descent such as the Prime Ministers Riad Solh, Takieddine el-Solh and Rashid Solh, they also gave their support to former Prime Minister Saeb Salam, father of Tamam Salam, Prime Minister 2014–2016.
 The presence of the El-Bizris was at times intimidating on the local scene, but they were also known for their goodwill and dignified public service.